 VARCHAR columns if the data is highly

-compressible, as is often the case with text data (but not
+compressible, as is often the case with text data.
+Image data,

 The overflow pages are of the same size as other pages.
 A row containing ten columns stored off-page occupies ten overflow pages, even if the total length of the columns is only 8K bytes.
 In an uncompressed table, ten uncompressed overflow pages occupy 160K bytes.
 In a compressed table with an 8K page size, they occupy only 80K bytes.
 Thus, it is often more efficient to use compressed table format for tables with long column values.